QUEK JIA QI

 Dunman High School, Singapore

-PUBLIC PROGRAMMING, EDUCATION AND CURATING
+PUBLIC PROGRAMME, EDUCATION AND CURATING

 Serpentine Education and Projects, Public Programmes: Power Walks